-- There is a whole school approach to safeguarding, ensuring that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development. - A nominated governor for safeguarding is identified. - Governing bodies should ensure that all members receive appropriate safeguarding and child protection (including online) training at induction.
-This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in the school are effective and support the delivery of a robust whole school approach to safeguarding.
-Training should be regularly updated. - The child's wishes and feelings are considered when determining what action to take and what services to provide. - The school has effective safeguarding policies and procedures, including a Safeguarding and Child Protection policy, a Staff Code of Conduct, a Behaviour for Learning policy and a response to children who go missing from education.
+- There is a whole school approach to safeguarding, ensuring that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development. - The school has effective safeguarding policies and procedures, including a Safeguarding and Child Protection policy, a Staff Code of Conduct, a Behaviour for Learning policy and a response to children who go missing from education.